jvde-github/AIS-catcher-docs/docs/what-is-new.md

 - **Play back vessel movements** — the web viewer gained a replay bar: replay received traffic on the map, scrub the timeline, and vary playback speed from 10× up to 3600×.
 On by default.
 - **Two settings control the history** — `track_time` sets how many seconds of tracks and replay the server serves (default 3600, 0 for no limit), and `track_memory` sets the memory budget in KB that stores them: full detail for roughly the last hour, thinned history beyond it.
 Both are also in the control panel's Viewer settings.
+- **Vessel shapes during replay** — vessels that report their dimensions are drawn as hulls turned to their heading, and keep their marker when too small to make out.
+Track points now also store course, heading and speed.

 ### Built-in control panel